 Name of breed: Barb.
-Also Berber or Barbary
+Also called the Berber or Barbary horse.

 Country of origin: North Africa